christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 Using the Companion app with Nano BitShares app:
 ================================================

 BitShares accounts work differently from Bitcoin wallets in that a named account must be registered on the BitShares blockchain.
-Public keys can be declared by the account to act as "authorities" capable of signing transactions.
+The account will declare one or more public keys to act as "authorities" capable of signing transactions.

-BitShares accounts are also very capable and flexible.
+BitShares accounts are very capable and flexible.
 The platform supports over 40 operation types.
 The most commonly used operations center around trading on the decentralized exchange (DEX), and of course simple transfers of tokens.
 The BitShares "Reference" UI wallet (web wallet: https://wallet.bitshares.org; standalone wallet: https://github.com/bitshares/bitshares-ui/releases) supports the full functionality of a BitShares account.

-The Ledger Nano BitShares app is primarily geared towards simple transfers and holding of tokens, although it is technically capable of signing any operation type.
+By contrast, the Ledger Nano BitShares app is primarily geared towards simple transfers and holding of tokens, although it is technically capable of signing any operation type.

-This tutorial assumes you will keep your primary BitShares account unchanged, for use in standard BitShares wallets, and will create a new, separate account, to hold funds secured by you Ledger Nano S hardware wallet device.
+This tutorial assumes that you already have an existing BitShares account for use in a standard, full-featured BitShares UI, and that you will be creating a new, separate account, to hold tokens secured by your Ledger Nano S hardware wallet device.
 Essentially, we assume your existing account will be the "hot wallet," and the new account will be your hardware-secured "cold wallet."

 Step 1: Create an account to associate with the Nano:
 -----------------------------------------------------